Welcome! I am a macroeconomist interested in economic growth and labor economics.

 Working Papers

-Abstract: Technological progress in the form of automation boosts productivity, but can cause adverse labor market outcomes for transitional generations.
+Technological progress in the form of automation boosts productivity, but can cause adverse labor market outcomes for transitional generations.
 I study the role of unions, and labor adjustment costs that firms face more broadly, in shaping the evolution of wages and employment of workers exposed to labor replacement during the automation transition.
 Using variation across local labor markets in the U.S. since 1980, I first document that unionization gives rise to intergenerational redistribution by shifting the incidence of wage and employment decline from older, incumbent to young, incoming cohorts.
 Moreover, unions accelerate the overall employment decline in automating occupations, thereby inducing faster labor reallocation.
 I develop a quantitative equilibrium model of technological change and unionization that jointly rationalizes the two empirical observations through the impact of union-imposed firing costs on firms' intertemporal choice how to optimally adjust their workforce over time when gradually adopting automation.
 Within automating occupations, unions reduce the welfare cost of automation of older workers along the transition by up to 4% of permanent consumption by lowering their layoff risk and wage decline.
 The impact is shifted to young workers, raising the welfare costs of cohorts entering during the transition by up to 2%.
 Incoming workers endogenously respond to automation by entering non-adopting occupations which limits the welfare impact on them.
 The impact of high unionization spills over into non-adopting occupations as the accelerated reallocation of labor depresses wages there.

-Presented at: NBER Summer Institute (2024), CEPR Macro and Growth (2024), EEA (2024), T2M (2024), University of Copenhagen (2024), University of Lausanne (2024), University of Konstanz (2024), University of Pittsburgh (2024), University of Cologne (2024), Berlin (2024), University of Regensburg (2024), LMU Munich (2024), NBER Macro Across Time and Space (2023), Philly Workshop on Macro and Economic Policy (2023), University of Pennsylvania (2022, 2023).
+Presentations: BSE Summer Forum (2026), NBER Summer Institute (2024), CEPR Macro and Growth (2024), EEA (2024), T2M (2024), University of Copenhagen (2024), University of Lausanne (2024), University of Konstanz (2024), University of Pittsburgh (2024), University of Cologne (2024), Berlin (2024), University of Regensburg (2024), LMU Munich (2024), NBER Macro Across Time and Space (2023), Philly Workshop on Macro and Economic Policy (2023), University of Pennsylvania (2022, 2023).

-with Dirk Krueger and Alexander Ludwig.
+with Dirk Krueger and Alexander Ludwig (submitted).

-Abstract: This paper introduces higher-order earnings risk consistent with recent empirical findings into a benchmark heterogeneous-agent macro model to examine its implication for the distribution of wealth.
+This paper introduces higher-order earnings risk consistent with recent empirical findings into a benchmark heterogeneous-agent macro model to examine its implication for the distribution of wealth.
 I find that higher-order earnings dynamics induce higher earnings inequality driven primarily by persistent earnings losses at the bottom.
 Poor households respond by strongly cutting consumption leading to more consumption and less wealth inequality which reinforces the known issue of generating the empirically observed wealth dispersion in this class of models.
 In addition to lower overall consumption, the higher-order earnings moments, particularly excess kurtosis, are passed through to consumption dynamics of the poor.
 Both effects combined mean that those households are willing to pay up to 1.7% of permanent consumption to avoid higher-order earnings risk.
 Moreover, the latter effect induces consumption dynamics of the poor to be predominantly driven by idiosyncratic earnings changes which significantly reduces the correlation between their consumption and aggregate output.
 Since wealthier households are not affected strongly the implications for the aggregate dynamics of the economy are negligible.
 Methodologically, I develop a new General Polynomial Chaos Expansion approach to solve for the aggregate dynamics of this class of models, and contrast its efficiency with previous methods.

 Publications